 - Leakage or rupture of the filler material at the injection site or through the skin (which may result from tissue reaction or infection)

-Information for Patients
+Information for Health Care Providers

 - You seek a specialist in the fields of dermatology or plastic surgery.